awsdocs/amazon-rds-user-guide/doc_source/custom-reqs-limits-MS.md

 + Not all options are supported\.
 For example, when you create an RDS Custom for SQL Server DB instance, you can't do the following:
   + Change the number of CPU cores and threads per core on the DB instance class\.
   + Turn on storage autoscaling\.
-  + Create a Multi\-AZ deployment\.
-However, you can configure high availability manually using Always On Availability Groups\.
-For more information, see [Working with high availability features for RDS Custom for SQL Server](custom-managing-sqlserver.md#custom-managing.AO)\.
   + Configure Kerberos authentication using the AWS Management Console\.
 However, you can configure Windows Authentication manually and use Kerberos\.
   + Specify your own DB parameter group, option group, or character set\.
   + Turn on Performance Insights\.